mateuszkornecki/mateuszkornecki/README.md

 # Hi there! 👋<br>
-My name is Mateusz and I'm a JavaScript Developer 👨‍💻️,<br>
+My name is Mateusz and I'm a JavaScript Developer,<br>
-a former Architect, and keen climber 🧗‍♂️️. <br>
+a former Architect, and keen climber. <br>
 But my true passion is just creating cool things.
 <br>